Pronouns

 Negation

 The most basic form of negation uses the particle murq (莫) and is used to negate the full verb and focus phrase.
-It typically replaces mie at the end of the focus phrase unless an auxiliary is present, in which case it precedes the auxiliary.
+It typically replaces mie at the end of the focus phrase.

 xlirnq | lien muoh | murq |